-Trump, stricken by COVID-19, flown to military hospital
+Trump at military hospital; new cases among allies emerge

 “Going welI, I think!
 Thank you to all.
 LOVE!!!” he wrote in his first tweet from the hospital Friday night.

-Just a month before the presidential election, Trump’s revelation that he was positive for the virus came by tweet about 1 a.m.
-Friday after he had returned from a Thursday afternoon political fundraiser.
-He had gone ahead to the event, saying nothing to the crowd though knowing he had been exposed to an aide with the disease that has infected millions in America and killed more than a million worldwide.
+Trump first revealed that he had tested positive in a tweet about 1 a.m.
+Friday — hours after he returned from a Thursday afternoon political fundraiser.
+He had gone ahead to the event, saying nothing to the crowd though knowing he had been exposed to an aide with the disease that has infected millions in America and killed more than 1 million people worldwide.

-First lady Melania Trump also tested positive, the president said, and several others in the White House have, too, prompting concern that the White House or even Trump himself might have spread the virus further.
-He said in his video that his wife was doing very well.

-Several administration officials pointed to the Saturday Rose Garden announcement of Trump’s nomination of Judge Amy Coney Barrett to the Supreme Court as the possible connection between cases that spanned Washington Friday.
-Former White House counselor Kellyanne Conway, the president of the University of Notre Dame, and at least two Republican lawmakers who were also present at the event — Utah Sen. Mike Lee and North Carolina Sen. Thom Tillis — announced Friday they had tested positive and were isolating.
+First lady Melania Trump also tested positive and has said she has mild symptoms.
+She is believed to be isolating at the White House.

 Also testing positive: Trump’s campaign manager, Bill Stepien.
-Campaign spokesman Tim Murtaugh confirmed news, first reported by Politico, that Stepien received a diagnosis Friday and is experiencing “mild flu-like symptoms.”
+Campaign spokesman Tim Murtaugh said Stepien received a diagnosis Friday and is experiencing “mild flu-like symptoms.”
 Stepien, who joined Trump at Tuesday’s first presidential debate, plans to quarantine until he recovers.
+On Saturday, Sen. Ron Johnson of Wisconsin became the third Senate Republican to publicly confirm testing positive in the current spate of infections, although Johnson was not at last week’s Rose Garden event.

-Trump’s diagnosis came during an already turbulent period in Washington and around the world, with the U.S. gripped in a heated presidential election amid the human and economic toll of the virus.
+Trump’s diagnosis came during an already turbulent period in Washington and around the world, with the U.S. gripped in a heated presidential election and the pandemic taking a heavy human and economic toll.
 Trump’s immediate campaign events were all canceled, and his next debate with Democrat Joe Biden, scheduled for Oct.
 15, is now in question.

 Trump has been trying all year — and as recently as Wednesday — to convince the American public that the worst of the pandemic is past, and he has consistently played down concerns about being personally vulnerable.
 He has mostly refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing face coverings in public and practicing social distancing.
 Until he tested positive, he continued to hold campaign rallies that drew thousands of often maskless supporters.

 “I felt no vulnerability whatsoever,” he told reporters back in May.
-With the election coming up in about a month, he is urging states and cities to “reopen” and reduce or eliminate shutdown rules despite continuing virus outbreaks.
+With the election coming up in a month, he is urging states and cities to “reopen” and reduce or eliminate shutdown rules despite continuing virus outbreaks.

 The White House tried to maintain an atmosphere of business-as-usual on Friday.